American Venous Forum

 The American Venous Forum (AVF) is the major national academic society focused on venous and lymphatic disease in the United States.
 Its mission includes education, research, and advocacy.
 The AVF is a sponsor organization for the Journal of Vascular Surgery Venous and Lymphatic and for the American Venous Forum meeting.

 History

 Founded in 1987, the American Venous Forum (AVF) is dedicated to improving the care of patients with venous and lymphatic disease.
 The AVF fosters research and clinical innovation and educates health care professionals, patients and policy makers about venous and lymphatic diseases.

 Initiatives

 Residents, Fellows and Early Career Education Series

 This venous education series provides training and education within the specialties of vascular surgery, interventional radiology, interventional cardiology, vascular medicine, general surgery, and associated programs.
 These sessions are led by distinguished faculty and leaders in their respective fields and videos of past series can be found on the AVF website for future reference.

 Venous guidelines

-AVF has produced committees to critically analyze and revise, when necessary, various venous guidelines in the vascular society community.
+AVF has committees to create, critically analyze and revise, when necessary, various venous guidelines in the vascular society community.
 Some notable ones are listed below: